A Guide to General Liability Insurance in Central New York

 Let’s talk about how commercial general liability insurance works.
 Within its many components is general liability itself.
 It’s like a band that names a song on an album the same as the album title.
 They also have other songs on the album.
 With general liability, you have to accept the whole package.
 You can’t change it.

 General liability coverage is the main component.
 It covers the slip and fall claims.
-It protects you from the harm that you cause to others by being there.
+It helps protect you from the harm that you cause to others by being there.

 For example, if you’re a contractor and damage someone’s property or injure someone while working, that is general liability.
 But it has to be reasonable.
 You’re not liable for everything that happens because you’re there.
 You’re only liable for injuries or damage you cause or contribute to.
 That is the idea of general liability.